BestTimesToVisit.com Logo

 packing

 Comfortable walking shoes are a must!
-You'll be doing a lot of walking, exploring cobblestone streets and hills.
-Pack layers as the weather can change quickly, even in summer.
-A light raincoat is always a good idea.
+You'll be doing a lot of walking to explore the city's charming streets and bridges.
+Pack layers as the weather can be unpredictable, even in summer.
+A light rain jacket is always a good idea.

 Weather Details